-Alex & Ricky share there knowledge with the audience on what type of marking tools that they prefer, while marking your quilts.
+Alex and Ricky share their knowledge with the audience on what type of marking tools they prefer to use while marking their quilts.

-Ricky demonstrates how you can load your water-soluble thread in the machine and in your bobbin, to do your quilting.
-So once you have your water-soluble thread ready to go in your machine, you can simply follow the lines of the water-soluble thread to do your quilting, when finished just wash your quilt and that will remove your water-soluble threads.
+Ricky demonstrates how you can load your water-soluble thread in the machine, and in your bobbin, to do your quilting.
+Once you have your water-soluble thread ready to go in your machine, you can simply follow the lines of the water-soluble thread to do your quilting.
+When finished, just wash your quilt and that will remove your water-soluble threads.

-To order Beautifully Quilted book by Alex Anderson, go here:
+To order the book Beautifully Quilted by Alex Anderson, go here.

 From Chapter Two

-Janna (owner) of Bloc Loc explains how her business came in to play when her mother came to visit one Thanksgiving Day.
-Janna’s mother brought with her a ruler with duct tape on it and commented to Janna what she did but the ruler still rocks and slips.
-Paul (Janna’s) husband who was working at the time for Quanta Airlines and could fix any thing took the ruler to the garage, filed a groove in the bottom of it and the rest is history on how The Bloc Loc Company was started.
+Janna, the owner of Bloc_Loc, explains how her business came in to play when her mother came to visit one Thanksgiving Day.
+Janna’s mother brought with her a ruler with duct tape on it and commented to Janna what she did but that the ruler still rocks and slips.
+Paul, Janna’s husband, who was working at the time for Quanta Airlines and could fix anything, took the ruler to the garage, filed a groove in the bottom of it and the rest is history on how the Bloc_Loc Company was started.

 From Chapter Three